MDSplus/Documentation/docs/reference/mdstcl.md

 ### `delete node NODE_PATH[,NODE_PATH...] /log /confirm /dryrun`
 * Deletes one or more nodes from an MDSplus tree which has been opened for edit using the `edit` command.
 * The `/log` qualifier can be used to display the nodes being deleted.
+* The `/confirm` qualifier must be included to delete a node which has descendants or is part of a device (conglomerate) representation in the tree because deletion of that node will result in multiple nodes being deleted.
 * If you attempt to delete a node which has descendants or is part of a device (conglomerate) representation in the tree, then the deletion of the node will result in multiple nodes being deleted.
 If this is your intention, then you must include the `/confirm` qualifier on the command.
-* The `/dryrun` command can be used to just display the nodes that would be deleted without actually deleting any nodes.
+* The `/dryrun` qualifier can be used to just display the nodes that would be deleted without actually deleting any nodes.

 ### `delete pulse SHOT_NUMBER`
 Deletes an MDSplus pulse file instance of the currently opened tree.
 The `delete pulse` command will delete the three files making up an MDSplus tree for the specified shot number.

-**Note**: If the currently opened tree includes subtrees, those subtrees will be deleted for that shot number as well.
+**Note**: If the currently opened tree includes subtrees, those subtrees will also be deleted for that shot number.

   For example:

   ```
   TCL> SET TREE cmod
   TCL> DELETE PULSE 42
   ```

 This would delete the cmod pulse files for shot number 42 as well as any subtrees of the cmod tree with shot number 42.

 ### `directory [NODE_PATH_WILD1[,NODE_PATH_WILD2,...]] [/full] [/usage=USAGE] [/usage=(USAGE1,USAGE2,...)]`

 The `directory` command is used to list one or more nodes in the currently opened tree.
 You can specify one or more node paths which may include wildcard characters.
-If no node paths are specified it defaults to listing the member and child nodes in the current location of the tree (See: `set default` command).
+If no node paths are specified, it defaults to listing the member and child nodes in the current location of the tree (See: `set default` command).

 * If the `/full` qualifier is included, then detailed information about each node is shown.